zaiisao/Documentation/en/Recording/recording_cpp.md

 This callback function indicates that another user has joined the channel.

-If other users are already in the channel, the SDK reports to the application on these users as well.
-The callback is called as many times as the number of users in the channel.
+If other users are already in the channel, the SDK reports to the application on the existing users as well.
+This callback is called as many times as the number of users in the channel.

 ```
 virtual void onUserJoined(uid_t uid, agora::linuxsdk::UserJoinInfos &infos) = 0;